 Your very first workout on a rowing machine should last up to 5 minutes.
 After that, take a break, stretch the body, and walk for a few minutes.

-If there are no burning pains and you feel up to the task, you can do about 3 more cycles of 5-minute sessions before calling it a day.
+If there are no burning pains and you feel up to the task, try doing up to 3 more cycles of 5-minute sessions before calling it a day.

 This is the point where it is recommended for rowers to begin experimenting with power output and stroke rate.
-Just look for the Stroke Rate and Power Output readings on your LCD monitor.
+Look for the Stroke Rate and Power Output readings on your LCD monitor.

-Depending on the type of indoor rower you own, power output may be measured in pace, Watts, or calories.
-Here is the workout plan in detail.
+Depending on the type of indoor rower you own, power output may be measured in pace, watts, or calories.
+Here is the 26 minute workout plan in detail:

 For instance, if the figure was 20 strokes per minute, then follow this routine for each 5-minute cycle.

 - 22 strokes per minute for the initial 2 minutes